crelies/Game-of-Thrones/README.md

 # Game-of-Thrones-SwiftUI

-SwiftUI prototype for Game of Thrones fans
+SwiftUI App for Game of Thrones fans

 ## Motivation

-I learn and improve my skills by implementing different prototypes in SwiftUI.
+I learn and improve my skills by implementing different apps in SwiftUI.

 ## Preview